Calisto bruneri

 Calisto bruneri is a butterfly of the family Nymphalidae.

+Distribution

 It is endemic to Cuba, where it occurs in the western parts of the Nipe-Sagua-Baracoa Mountains.

+Habitation

 The species inhabits rainforests, wet sclerophyllous low forests and pine forests.

+Description

 The length of the forewings is 16–19 mm for males and 18–21 mm for females.
 Adults have been observed taking nectar from flowers of Scaevola wrightii.